-Mayor Rahm Emanuel today announced a new measure to protect the health of Chicago residents and enhance quality of life in communities across the city.
-The ordinance, introduced to City Council today, would impose tough restrictions aimed at restricting new and expanded facilities for the storage of manganese throughout Chicago.
+The Chicago City Council passed an ordinance today that will protect the health of Chicago residents and enhance the quality of life in communities across the city.
+The ordinance imposes tough restrictions aimed at restricting new and expanded facilities from storing manganese throughout Chicago.